meilisearch/documentation/index.md

 # MeiliSearch Documentation

 MeiliSearch is a **RESTful search API**.
-It aims to be the reference **ready-to-go solution** for everyone who wants a **powerful, fast, and relevant search experience** for their end-users ⚡️🔎
+It aims to be a **ready-to-go solution** for everyone who wants a **fast and relevant search experience** for their end-users ⚡️🔎

 [<linkButton text="🚀 GETTING STARTED"/>](/guides/introduction/quick_start_guide.md)

-Efficient search engines often require a significant investment of money.
-Therefore, they are only accessible to companies which have huge financial resources and the means necessary to develop a search solution that fits their needs.
-Other businesses that lack financial means or do not realize how much the irrelevancy of a search integrated into their application can negatively impact the user experience, end up with poor solutions that are more frustrating than effective, for both the developer and the user.
+Efficient search engines often require a significant investment of resources.
+They are only accessible to companies with the means necessary to develop a bespoke search solution that fits their needs.

+Small to medium sized businesses commonly resort to subpar search engines that incur invisible costs on their user experience and retention due to poor search fulfillment.

-That's the reason why we created MeiliSearch: an open-source solution accessible to everyone, designed to meet a vast majority of needs, even specific ones.
-Requiring very little or no configuration to be installed, however highly customizable.
+That's why we created MeiliSearch: An open source solution accessible to everyone, designed to meet a vast majority of needs.
+Requiring very little configuration to be installed, yet highly customizable.

 Our solution delivers an **instant search experience**; it handles **typos**; it understands **filters**, **custom rankings**, and many other [features](#features).